 Steps from the Steamship Authority Ferry terminal, the original Black Dog Tavern on Martha’s Vineyard commands a view at water’s edge.

 Just outside of town, Owen Park offers a small beach, swings and room to play.
 In spite of the movie theater and Vineyard Playhouse, Vineyard Haven tends to be quieter at night than either Oak Bluffs or Edgartown.
 There are no bars in Vineyard Haven and it was just in 2010 that its restaurants were permitted to serve beer and wine.

-Aquinnah, Martha’s Vineyard is renowned for its beaches, the Gay Head Cliffs and its remote beauty
+Aquinnah is renowned for its beaches, the Gay Head Cliffs and its remote beauty.

 Rolling pastureland, sheep farms and views to the south shore of Martha’s Vineyard provide Chilmark with the natural beauty for which it is justly famous.
 Downtown consists of a small store, a restaurant, a church, town hall and a lending library.
 Summers are slow and quiet and the beaches restricted to those living or renting here.

-Menemsha, Martha’s Vineyard is Chilmark’s still active fishing port.
-Stroll the beach or boardwalk as fishing boats come and go.
+Menemsha is Chilmark’s fishing port.
+Stroll the beach or the docks as fishing boats come and go.
 Stop for ice cream or a cup of chowder and experience the Martha’s Vineyard that summers are made of.

-West Tisbury, Martha’s Vineyard is farm country.
-From it’s ancient stone walls to the annual Agricultural Fair in August a summer spent here offers the opportunity to enjoy the rythm and relaxation of another time.
+West Tisbury is farm country.
+From its ancient stone walls to the annual Agricultural Fair in August, a summer spent here offers the opportunity to enjoy the rhythm and relaxation of another time.
 Farm stands abound and Lambert’s Cove beach provides a quiet stretch of sand and sea.